Tylee3/inet_4031_adduser_script/README.md

 ## Program Description

-This program helps automate the process of adding multiple users to a Linux system.
-Instead of manually entering commands for each new account, the script reads user information from an input file and creates the accounts automatically.
-This saves time, reduces mistakes, and makes the process more efficient when many users need to be added.

-Normally, a system administrator would need to use commands such as `adduser` to create a user account, `passwd` to set the user’s password, and `adduser <username> <group>` to place a user into a group.
-This script automates those ***SAME COMMANDS*** by building and running them from the data in the input file.
+This program automates the process of creating Linux user accounts from an input file.
+Normally, a system administrator would manually use commands such as `adduser` and `passwd` to create accounts and set passwords for each user.
+This script uses those same commands but executes them automatically by reading from a structured input file.
+This allows multiple users to be created quickly, consistently, and with less manual effort.

 ## Program User Operation

-This program works by reading lines from the `create-users.input` file through standard input.
-Each valid line contains the information needed to create one user account, set that user’s password, and assign the user to one or more groups.
-The script skips invalid lines and can also skip lines intentionally marked as comments.
-To use the program successfully, the user must prepare the input file correctly, make the Python script executable, and then run it with input redirection.
+This program reads user data from an input file and processes each line to create user accounts, set passwords, and assign group memberships.

 ### Input File Format

-Each line in the input file must contain five fields separated by colons in this format:
+Each line in the input file must follow this format:

-`username:password:last:first:groups`

-The first field is the username for the new account.
-The second field is the password that will be assigned to that user.
-The third and fourth fields are the user’s last name and first name, which are used to build the GECOS information stored with the account.
-The fifth field is a comma-separated list of groups the user should be added to.

-If the user wants to skip a line in the input file, they should place a `#` character at the beginning of that line.
-The script recognizes that as a comment and skips it.
+username:password:last:first:groups

+- `username` → the login name of the user
+- `password` → the user’s password
+- `last` → last name
+- `first` → first name
+- `groups` → comma-separated list of groups

+If a line begins with `#`, it is treated as a comment and skipped.

-If the user does not want a new user added to any groups, they should place `-` in the groups field.
+If a user should not be added to any groups, use `-` in the groups field.

-### Command Excuction
+### Command Execution

-Before running the script, the user may need to make it executable with the following command:

-`chmod +x create-users.py`
+To run the program:

+sudo ./create-users.py < create-users.input

+The `<` symbol redirects the contents of the input file into the program as standard input.

-The script can then be run with:
+The script may need executable permissions:

-`./create-users.py < create-users.input`

-The `<` symbol redirects the contents of the input file into the script so the Python code can read each line through standard input.
+The `<` symbol redirects the contents of the input file into the program as standard input.

+The script may need executable permissions:

 ### "Dry Run"

-A dry run allows the user to test the script without actually making changes to the system.
-During a dry run, the commands that would normally create users, set passwords, and assign groups are printed to the screen instead of being executed.
-This helps the user confirm that the script is working correctly before running it for real.
-Once the dry run shows no errors, the command lines can be uncommented and the script can be run normally with `sudo`.
+A dry run allows the user to test the script without actually creating accounts.
+This is done by commenting out the `os.system(cmd)` lines and enabling `print(cmd)` instead.
+This will display the commands that would be executed without making any system changes.